Table of Contents

 ShipBob’s DDP shipping

-ShipBob’s Delivered Duty Paid (DDP) solution, powered by FlavorCloud, is available throughout all 25+ fulfilment centres in the United States, United Kingdom and Ireland (and even for brands with their own warehouse that use ShipBob’s in-house fulfilment solution, Merchant Plus, in the US).
+ShipBob’s Delivered Duty Paid (DDP) solution, powered by FlavorCloud, is available throughout all dozens of fulfilment centres in the United States and United Kingdom (and even for brands with their own warehouse that use ShipBob’s in-house fulfilment solution, Merchant Plus, in the US).